ibm-cloud-docs/vpc/cr-create-table.md

 You can create a routing table for an {{site.data.keyword.cloud_notm}} service by using the UI, CLI, or API.

-## Creating a routing table by using the UI
+## Creating a routing table in the UI
 {: #cr-using-the-ui}
 {: ui}